 8. Beware of Unnecessarily Large Image Files

 It’s often possible to post an image to a website with a much smaller file size with no loss in quality image.
 Unnecessarily large JPEG and PNG files can really slow down the loading speeds of your webpages, potentially boring your readers while they wait and also damaging your SEO.
+If your site is built with WordPress, you can use a free image optimizer plugin.

 9. Include Photos in Your E-mail Campaign